 Mapping tables of PVS-Studio diagnostics to different standards:

 The most widespread classification of SAST tool warnings is Common Weakness Enumeration (CWE).
-Let's see, using the language of CWE, how the PVS-Studio analyzer helps to prevent vulnerabilities.
+Using the CWE methodology, let's consider how the PVS-Studio analyzer helps to avoid vulnerabilities.

 If we refer to a list of entries of publicly known information security vulnerabilities (CVE), it turns out that often the reason of vulnerabilities in applications is not any defects in the security system, but ordinary programming errors.
 National Institute of Standards and Technology (NIST) confirms this by stating that 64% of vulnerabilities in applications relate to errors in code.